TezRomacH/CS361-DP-collaboration-1/README.md

 ![screenshot](https://github.com/TezRomacH/CS361-DP-collaboration-1/blob/master/TextConverter_screenshot.png)

-**The very special format of source text.** Text consists of paragraph splitted with one or more new line.
+**The very special format of source text.** Text consists of paragraphs splitted by one or more new lines.
 Each paragrah starts with keyword and one space, and the rest of the paragraph is the text.

 Keywords here:

 * ```p``` - plain text